 - Other duties as required.

 Site-Specific Duties and Responsibilities: There are three Research Scientist positions, one at McMurdo and two at South Pole.
-Following are additional duties at these stations: Maintains, operates, and repairs cryogenic dewars, associated equipment and compressed gas cylinders.
+Following are additional duties at these stations: Maintains, operates, and repairs cryogenic dewars, associated equipment, and compressed gas cylinders.
 Manages LN2 and GN2 supply for the station.
-Manual labor as needed including excavating buried experiments and station maintenance.
-Community duties which may include washing dishes and cleaning common areas.
+Provides manual labor as needed including excavating buried experiments and performing station maintenance.
+Participates in community duties, which may include washing dishes and cleaning common areas.

 (South Pole ONLY): Will be assigned to an Emergency Response Team (ERT).
-Examples are the Fire Brigade and First Aid teams which require specialized training that is provided.
+Examples are the Fire Brigade and First Aid teams which require specialized training which will be provided.

 (McMurdo ONLY): Typically deploys from early Oct for a year; although summer only (Oct - Feb) and winter only (Feb - Oct) deployments are possible.

 - Bachelor's degree or higher in Mechanical, Electrical, Aeronautical or other Engineering, Astronomy, Astrophysics, or Physics is required.

 - Two years experience in laboratory or observatory technical work.
 Laboratory or observatory technical work should include operational experience utilizing experimental, physical, optical, or atmospheric science equipment.
 Experience handling cryogens preferred but not required.

 - General electronic troubleshooting experience required, with a minimum of two years of experience in the use of multiple commercial software packages and DOS and Windows operating systems.